 - Mood dysregulation, a common trait with ADHD, manifesting in short tempers, angry outbursts, and chronic irritability

 - “Denial” of ADHD symptoms (with both physiological and psychological underpinnings, covered at length in my first book)

 - Being unaware of these factors, thus blaming the other person for the conflict and poor communications

 - A co-existing condition such as conduct disorder or antisocial personality disorder, autistic spectrum disorder, or even anxiety, depression, and obsessive-compulsive disorder

 - Ignorance around all these factors, which throws fuel on the fire

-As Jaclyn wrote in her “Book Club” essay, about her husband’s response to reading this part of my first book:
+Jaclyn Paul at The ADHD Homestead wrote about this topic in guest post.
+Specifically, she described her husband’s response to reading this part of my first book: